leiarenee/tg-live/README.md

 ## How It Works? ##

 Root folder for the cloud deployments, is `infrastructure`. [terragrunt.hcl](infrastructure/terragrunt.hcl) under this folder is used as a parent template file to be included in each configuration where every sub folder which includes a `terragrunt.hcl` file is a source for a separate infrastructure.
-When [deploy-all.sh](deploy-all.sh) command is run under root folder, it enters into [infrastructure/dynamic](infrastructure/dynamic) folder then runs `terragrunt run-all apply` within the current folder.
+When [apply-all.sh](apply-all.sh) command is run under root folder, it enters into [infrastructure/dynamic](infrastructure/dynamic) folder then runs `terragrunt run-all apply` within the current folder.
 After running, terragrunt scans all sub folders and detects `terragrunt.hcl` file locations.
 It prepares a dependency graph and prepares an execution plan then starts the deployments either in parallel or in sequential respecting dependency information.

 Multi-branch configuration file for the multi branch environments is [accounts.hcl](infrastructure/account.hcl).
 AWS Profile name and other parameters such as kubernetes cluster name, Route53 DNS Zone Id, Domain and sub domain names are configured here.